python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/060_What_is_an_SDR.md

   Microphone ---Wire--- Transmitter ~~~~~~ Air ~~~~~~ Receiver --- Wire ------ Speaker
 --------------        --------------                 ----------              -----------
 ```

 A traditional radio transmitter (Radio 1) is composed of electronics hardware without software.
 So too, a traditional radio receiver (Radio 2) is composed of electronics hardware without software.

+A "gimme" question:  What type of signal is exchanged through the air?

 ### Software Defined Radio (SDR)